Care alarms and sensors can support you to live safely and independently at home despite increasing frailty, ill health or dementia.

 If you would like to speak to someone face-to-face we can offer appointments in a community base such as The Word and Hebburn Central.

-Need to talk to someone for advice about the right support for you, a friend or relative to live a better life?
+Need to talk to someone for advice about the right support for you, a friend or relative?

 Our team of trained advisers is here to help guide you to the right support to help you remain independent.